univac-os/calculator-behavior/multiplication.md

   and I press "*"
   and till I press "equals"

-  Then I see the "multipled positive number" as the result
+  Then I see the "positive number" as the result

 Scenario: multiple numbers where the result goes out of range